Special Feature

 #9: Rean Schwarzer

 The first of two main protagonists on this list we have Rean, first introduced in Trails of Cold Steel and the leading man in all four titles bearing that name.
 Now, I am well aware that Mr. Schwarzer is far from an uncontroversial pick, and honestly most of the criticism surrounding him has sound basis.
 You’d have to be pretty unfamiliar with modern anime writing to not notice that Rean inherently has a lot of elements of the self-insert protagonist trope, likely there to facilitate the many different characters the player can choose or not choose to deepen his relationship with.
 And yet I cannot help liking him on account of having spent four games in his shoes and really coming to appreciate what the writers were going for.
-Rean begins as an unsure schoolboy who struggles to make any real impact in the world around him on account of existing in a setting with legendarily mighty heroes and villains more than capable guiding his fate without even him realizing it.
+Rean begins as an unsure schoolboy who struggles to make any real impact in the world around him on account of existing in a setting with legendarily mighty heroes and villains, titans more than capable guiding his fate without even him realizing it.
 Watching him try his best to make something of himself despite everything was a surprisingly moving journey, and seeing the fruits of those experiences come out in the second half of the arc as he finds success in standing taller is a satisfying payoff.

 He does get quite a few annoyingly free handouts along the way and I’d be lying if I didn’t say they could have improved his story with more lasting consequences for both himself and those in his immediate orbit.
 Ultimately though, I felt Rean was one of the strongest protagonists chiefly on account of how his story of self-worth and defiance in the face of a cruel destiny was more compelling than most of his peers.
 It may not be without some baggage, but I won’t hesitate to advocate for the character who introduced me to the world of Trails and took me on an ambitious journey.